pilars-protocols/pilars/src/index.md

 Persistent ID (will always link to the latest version): &lt;<a href="http://w3id.org/ldac/pilars">http://w3id.org/ldac/pilars</a>>

-To cite this document, (pending a publication) please use this:
+To cite this document (pending a publication), please use this:

 Sefton, P., et al. (2024).
 Protocols for Implementing Long-term Archival Repositories Services (PILARS).
-Retrieved from <a href="http://w3id.org/ldac/pilars">http://w3id.org/ldac/pilars</a>
+Retrieved from <a href="http://w3id.org/ldac/pilars">http://w3id.org/ldac/pilars</a>.

 This is a working draft which has been created by the below contributors.